anasty17/mirror-leech-telegram-bot/README.md

 - Search for torrents with Torrent Search API
 - Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use `anasty17/mltb-oracle:latest` for oracle or if u faced problem with arm64 docker run)
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
+- Clone/zip/unzip from gdtot links (main script from [Yusuf](https://github.com/oxosec)) and delete first cloned file from main drive or TeamDrive
 - Many bugs have been fixed

 ## From Other Repositories